LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Down syndrome is the most common of the three trisomies detected by cffDNA testing and varies significantly in severity from person to person.
 Edwards syndrome and Patau syndrome are more rare and more severe, with most affected babies dying within weeks to months of birth.
 This test may be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).

 CffDNA testing can also detect an extra sex chromosome.
 One example is Klinefelter syndrome, resulting from two X chromosomes and one Y chromosome.
-For more on this and other rare chromosome disorders, see the Related Pages section of this article.
+For more on this and other rare chromosome disorders, see the Related Content section.

 The cell-free fetal DNA (cffDNA) test is a relatively new test that may be used to assess the risk of a pregnant woman's developing baby (fetus) having a chromosome disorder, such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), or Patau syndrome (trisomy 13).
 It may be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).